SVGGraph background images and shadows

 default settings demonstrated in the 3D bar graph below.

-The shadow is added to the document using an SVG
+A bit of a warning: the shadow is added to the document

 There are a few options available for modifying the appearance of the shadow: